samaypatel27/Stock-Market-Scrapper/README.md

 This project takes the input one or multiple excel files, with a list of stocks on each row.
 Then, the program creates a seperate page for each stock, scrapping information from the web such as open, close price, market yield, a picture of the graph, ect.
 Then, it takes a list of the top 500 stocks listed by NASDAQ and organizes information by daily % change.

+The excel sheet used to store this information is copied from a "template" file.
+The program also automatically recycles/deletes other files from previous debugs, upon each run.